oidoid/nature-elsewhere/readme.md

 ## Known Issues

-- iOS devices are unsupported presently as they cannot run WebGL v2 without enabling an experimental setting.
-I don't think it would be too difficult to downgrade Nature Elsewhere to v1 with the ANGLE_instanced_arrays extension but who knows so I'm going to race Apple.
-If everything else in Nature Elsewhere is done, or I just want to procrastinate, I'll do the downgrade.
-If I do it before Apple releases default support for v2, I win the race.
 - [Switching apps on Android may show a big white bar on the bottom of the screen](https://crbug.com/1013888).
 If this is still an issue when Nature Elsewhere is otherwise complete, I'll consider removing the landscape request